Bull Moose Party: Losing to President Taft

-Roosevelt had selected Taft, his Secretary of War, to succeed him as the presidential candidate because he thought Taft closely mirrored his own positions.
+Roosevelt selected Taft, his secretary of war, to succeed him as the presidential candidate because he thought Taft closely mirrored his own positions.
 Taft easily won the 1908 presidential election over William Jennings Bryan.
 Roosevelt became disappointed by Taft's increasingly conservative policies.
 Roosevelt was outraged when Taft used the Sherman Anti-Trust Act to sue U.S. Steel for an action that President Roosevelt had explicitly approved.
 They became openly hostile and Roosevelt decided to seek the presidency in early 1912.
-Taft was already being challenged by Progressive leader senator Robert La Follette of Wisconsin.
+Taft was already being challenged by progressive leader Senator Robert La Follette of Wisconsin.
 Most of La Follette's supporters switched to Roosevelt, leaving the Wisconsin senator embittered.

-Nine of the states where progressive elements were strongest had set up preference primaries, which Roosevelt won, but Taft had worked far harder than Roosevelt to control the Republican Party's organizational operations and the mechanism for choosing its presidential nominee, the 1912 Republican National Convention.
+Nine of the states where progressive elements were strongest had set up preference primaries, which Roosevelt won, but Taft worked harder than Roosevelt to control the Republican Party's organizational operations and the mechanism for choosing its presidential nominee, the 1912 Republican National Convention.
 For example, he bought up the votes of delegates from the Southern states, copying the technique Roosevelt himself used in 1904.
 The Republican National Convention rejected Roosevelt's protests.
 Roosevelt and his supporters walked out and the convention re-nominated Taft.

-The new party
+New party

 The next day, Roosevelt supporters met to form a new political party of their own.
-California Governor Hiram Johnson became its chairman and a new convention was scheduled for August.
+California governor Hiram Johnson became its chairman and a new convention was scheduled for August.
 Most of the funding came from wealthy sponsors.
 Magazine publisher Frank A. Munsey provided $135,000; and financier George W. Perkins, gave $130,000.
 Roosevelt's family gave $77,500 and others gave $164,000.
 The total was nearly $600,000, far less than the major parties.